Xyclade/MachineLearning/Readme.md

 To conclude this example, we rephrase a quote from [John Tukey](http://en.wikipedia.org/wiki/John_Tukey):
 >The data may not contain the answer.
 The combination of some data and an aching desire for an answer does not ensure that a reasonable answer can be extracted from a given body of data.

 ###Using unsupervised learning to merge features (PCA)

 In this example we are going to use [PCA](#principal-components-analysis-pca) to merge stock prices from 24 stocks into 1 over a time period of 2002 - 2012.
-This single value (over time) then represents a stock market index based on data of these 24 stocks.Merging these 24 stock prices into 1 significantly reduces the amount of data to process, and decreases the dimension of our problem, which is a big advantage if we later apply other machine learning algorithms such as regression for prediction.
+This single value (over time) then represents a stock market index based on data of these 24 stocks.
+Merging these 24 stock prices into 1 significantly reduces the amount of data to process, and decreases the dimension of our problem, which is a big advantage if we later apply other machine learning algorithms such as regression for prediction.
 In order to see the performance of our feature reduction of 24 to 1, we will compare our result to the Dow Jones Index over that same time period.

-As first step of our example we should load the data.
+To start with this example I assume you created a new Scala project in your favourite IDE, and  and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars

+With the project set-up the next step is to load the data.
+For this we provide you with 2 files: [Data file 1](./Example%20Data/PCA_Example_1.csv) and [Data file 2](./Example%20Data/PCA_Example_2.csv).

 ```scala
 object PCA extends SimpleSwingApplication{